Quick answer

 Delays and Complications

-Delays in the fast track LPA process can occur due to several factors.
+Delays in the LPA process can occur due to several factors.
 One of the primary reasons is incomplete applications or errors in the documentation submitted.
 Ensuring that all required fields are filled accurately is crucial to avoiding unnecessary delays.

 Some common issues that may lead to complications include: